bruce-hill/tomo/docs/lists.md

 func find(arr:List(T), target: T -> Int?)
 ```

-- `arr`: The array to search through.
+- `arr`: The list to search through.
-- `item`: The item to find in the array.
+- `item`: The item to find in the list.

 **Returns:**
 The index of the first occurrence or `!Int` if not found.